ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

-* TODO: create folders from seed job
 * TODO: update seed job to grab service 1 at a time
 * TODO: create packaging stage in deploy job
+* TODO: create testing of service in test job

 ## Introduction
 In this second part of a two part series, we will be setting up a [Jenkins Shared libraries](https://jenkins.io/doc/book/pipeline/shared-libraries/) to execute our Jenkins jobs.
 Additionally, we will redo the `seed.groovy` file we did in Part 1 to build a regular Pipeline and and Multibranch Pipeline for two services we plan to create jobs for in Jenkins.